CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab4.md

     ![](../media/lab-04/image009.jpg)

     You will be navigated to the **Dataflow page**.
-Dataflow Gen2 interface is like Power Query in Power BI Desktop.
+The Dataflow Gen2 interface is like Power Query in Power BI Desktop.
 We can copy queries from Power BI Desktop into Dataflow Gen2.
 Let’s give this a try.

-5. If you have not already opened it, open the **FAIAD.pbix** located in **Reports** folder on the desktop of your lab environment.
+5. If you have not already opened it, open the **FAIAD.pbix** located in the **Reports** folder on the desktop of your lab environment.
 6. From the ribbon select **Home -> Transform data**.
-Power Query window opens.
-As you have noticed in the earlier lab, queries in the left panel are organized by data source.
+The power Query window opens.
+As you have noticed in the earlier lab, queries in the left panel are organized by the data source.
 7. From the left panel, under the SharepointData folder select **People** query.
 8. **Right click** and select **Copy**.

     ![](../media/lab-04/image012.png)

 9. Navigate back to the **Dataflow screen** in the browser.
 10. In the **Dataflow pane**, enter **Ctrl+V** (currently right click Paste is not supported).
-If you are using MAC device, please use Cmd+V to paste.
+If you are using a MAC device, please use Cmd+V to paste.

     **Note:** If you are working in the lab environment, please select the ellipsis on the top right of the screen.
 Use the slider to **FILE_TRANSFER**.
 Select OK in the dialog.
 Once done pasting the queries you can disable this option.

     ![](../media/lab-04/image048u.png)

-    Notice the query pasted and is available in the left panel.
+    Notice the query is pasted and is available in the left panel.
 Since we do not have a connection created to SharePoint, you will see a warning message requesting you to configure the connection.

-## Task 2: Create SharePoint connection
+## Task 2: Create a SharePoint connection
 1. Select **Configure connection**.

     ![](../media/lab-04/image015.jpg)